biniyam69/NFT-Cert-DApp/backend/README.md

 # backend

-This project has been generated using AlgoKit.
-See below for default getting started instructions.

 # Setup

 For an interactive guided walkthrough of the project install [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) in VS Code and run the `Getting Started with Your AlgoKit Project` tour in the `CodeTour` in Explorer panel in your VSCode instance.